 Production and development activities at Anadarko's properties in East Texas are concentrated in the Carthage area, and include the East Texas HZ liquids-rich opportunity.
 With more than 300 million BOE of net resources and 450 identified drilling locations, Anadarko is pioneering this liquids-rich play that includes wells in the Haynesville Shale and Cotton Valley areas.
 The play offers approximately 35-percent liquids with the majority of acreage held by production.

-Anadarko's operations in West Texas are concentrated in the Delaware and Permian Basin where the company is focused on increasing activity in the liquids-rich Bone Spring play and advancing opportunities in the Avalon Shale and Wolfcamp formation.
+Anadarko's operations in West Texas are concentrated in the Delaware and Permian Basin where the company is focused on increasing activity in the liquids-rich Bone Spring, Avalon Shale and Wolfcamp opportunity.